GoogleCloudPlatform/podcast/site/content/post/episode-46-borg-and-k8s-with-john-wilkes/index.md

 When you take the operating system down, you basically have to reboot the machine.
 And to reboot the machine, all the stuff that was running on it is going to have a bad time.
 So that basically is the primary driver.

-If you're a production task, imagine something like Gmail or Google Docs or Google Cloud Platform products, those things will see an outage roughly once a month if they're running all the time.
+If you're a production task, imagine something like Gmail or Google Docs or Google Cloud products, those things will see an outage roughly once a month if they're running all the time.
 That's OK for them, because they're used to having other copies somewhere else.
 So it's not a problem.
 You just write software to cope with the fact it's going to go away.
 But it means that there is a sort of slow, gentle churn of things being removed.

 Now, as for what we call production stuff, which is the things we really care about, we have other things like batch jobs which are less important, or at least maybe they're more tolerant of things going wrong, is a way to think of it.